-The block parameters dialog box can be invoked by double-clicking the icon in your Simulink model.
+The block parameters dialog box can be invoked by double-clicking the icon in your Simulink® model.

-- Operation: This determines whether the block is adder- or subtractor-based. - Fixed-Point Output Precision:
+- Operation: This determines whether the block is adder- or subtractor-based. - Fixed-Point Output Precision: - Number of bits: specifies the bit location of the binary point of the output number, where bit zero is the least significant bit.

+- Overflow: Refer to the section Overflow and Quantization. - Feedback scaling: Specifies the feedback scale factor to be one of the following:

+1, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128, or 1/256.

-- Number of bits: specifies the bit location of the binary point of the output number, where bit zero is the least significant bit. - Overflow: Refer to the section Overflow and Quantization - Feedback scaling: Specifies the feedback scale factor to be one of the following: - 1, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128, or 1/256. - Reinitialize with input 'b' on reset: When selected, the output of the accumulator is reset to the data on input port b.
+- Optional Ports: - Provide synchronous reset port: Activates an optional reset (rst) pin on the block.
+When the reset signal is asserted, the block goes back to its initial state.
+Reset signal has precedence over the optional enable signal available on the block.
+The reset signal must run at a multiple of the block's sample rate.
+The signal driving the reset port must be Boolean. - Bypass Option on Reset: - Reinitialize with input 'b': When selected, the output of the accumulator is reset to the data on input port b.
 When not selected, the output of the accumulator is reset to zero.
 This option is available only when the block has a reset port.
 Using this option has clock speed implications if the accumulator is in a multirate system.
-In this case the accumulator is forced to run at the system rate since the clock enable (CE) signal driving the accumulator runs at the system rate and the reset to input operation is a function of the CE signal - Internal Precision tab: Parameters specific to the Internal Precision tab are as follows: - Floating Point Precision: - Input MSB Max: The Most Significant Bit of the largest number that can be accepted. - Output MSB Max: The MSB of the largest result.
+In this case the accumulator is forced to run at the system rate because the clock enable (CE) signal driving the accumulator runs at the system rate, and the reset to input operation is a function of the CE signal. - Internal Precision tab: Parameters specific to the Internal Precision tab are as follows: - Floating Point Precision: - Input MSB Max: The Most Significant Bit of the largest number that can be accepted. - Output MSB Max: The MSB of the largest result.
 It can be up to 54 bits greater than the Input MSB. - Output LSB Min: The Least Significant Bit of the smallest number that can be accepted.
 It is also the LSB of the accumulated result. - Implementation tab: Parameters specific to the Implementation tab are as follows: - Use behavioral HDL (otherwise use core): The block is implemented using behavioral HDL.
 This gives the downstream logic synthesis tool maximum freedom to optimize for performance or area. - Implement using: Core logic can be implemented in Fabric or in a DSP48, if a DSP48 is available in the target device.
 The default is Fabric.